 It is more likely that a strong favorite will try to trash the underdog for the sake of putting a show for its’ home supporters.
 You can look at the statistics of many quality strikers and find out the number of goals scored at home vs away soil.

 This might look obvious, but it’s very much overlooked.
 Many fantasy football managers see no difference between away and home fixtures.
 But if you look at the actual probabilities of the players to score goals, there are massive differences.

 But how can you use this information?
 Think about “the home rule” when you are bringing in a new striker.
 The FPL fixture tracker is a great tool for this.
 Let’s say you’re tired of Sergio Aguero and want to trade him to Harry Kane instead.
 What if Harry Kane has next…

 3) an away match against another low-scoring team

 Fixtures like this should scare you out right away.
 Even if Kane would be in good form, this is not the best time to bring him into your team.
 The chances for goals are reduced dramatically in these away matches, which are also sandwiching a difficult home fixture.
 If Spurs would be also playing in Europe, it’d make the matters worse.

 Every team has sometimes these weird runs, where they get three home fixtures inside four rounds.
 If you spot one of such runs, that’s the best time to bring in a new striker.

 It’s a no-brainer that goals count for forwards.
 They don’t get any clean sheet bonuses and rarely assist goals either.
-Especially the King Stikers, who we are looking for.
+Especially the King Strikers, who we are looking for.
 The common mistake is to only look at goals.
-Fantasy football managers tend to make FOMO (Fear Of Missing Out) choices after one or two good matches, if their rivals have the player.
+Fantasy football managers tend to make FOMO (Fear Of Missing Out) choices after one or two good matches if their rivals have the player.

 You can then check the individual stats from a site like whoscored.com.
 Click a team name and browse down to the page to see squad stats.
 Below you’ll see an image of Liverpool’s offensive stats.